jQSfire125/my_blog/_posts/2021-01-11-linearregession.markdown

 This course is the setup for course 8 that focuses on machine learning.
 I am really looking forward to that one.

-After that it is just the Capstone Project in course 9 and I will be done with the HarvardX Professional Certificate in Data Science.
+After that, it is just the Capstone Project in course 9 and I will be done with the HarvardX Professional Certificate in Data Science.
 Yeah!